seppmail/SEPPmail365/Readme.md

 _PowerShell Core is the future !_

-The module runs on both platforms (Windows PowerShell and PowerShell Core macOS/Windows/Linux) but we *highly recommend* to run this module in *Powershell Core*, (also on Windows).
+Beginning with version 1.2.5, the module runs only on PowerShell Core on Windows (macOS/Linux in preperation).
 So install PowerShell Core asap on your machine via the Windows Store or the notes here: https://github.com/powershell/powershell

-In future versions, we might end support for Windows PowerShell.

 ## ANNOUNCED FOR 28.November 2022 - Releasenotes 1.2.5